This post may contain affiliate links. Please read my disclaimer for more information.

 Steel and ceramic burrs give you the most consistent grind results.

 Nonetheless, ceramic burrs are equally durable and do provide desirable results!
-Whichever you choose, a good grinder with either one of them will offer you consistent grind sizes no matter what!
+Whichever you choose, a good grinder with either one of them will offer you consistent grind sizes!

 Do You Want An Electric Grinder Or A Manual Grinder